10th Gen CPU Undervolting | Razer Insider

 10th Gen CPU Undervolting

-• 11 December 2020
+• December 11, 2020

 • 9 replies

-• 23 views
+• 32 views

 I recently noticed other Laptop manufacturers have started allowing a degree of undervolting on their 10th Gen Intel equipped systems.
 HP and Eluktronics have opened up users to undervolt their systems, for which these Thin and Light chassis would benefit from Thermally.
+I hope Razer follows the suit to allow a safe margin of undervolt to their systems, to allow us to squeeze more from our units without the added heat, or just make them run a bit quieter.

 Do you want Razer to allow undervolting of their Intel 10th Gen Laptops

-This topic has been closed for comments
+This topic has been closed for replies.

 9 Replies